There's a significant variety of moths to see on the wing, whatever time of year

-2019 marks the twentieth anniversary of Moth Night, when individuals and organisations carry out moth counts nationally.
-For the first time, the ranger team at Lower Cadworthy Farm turned on the lights and prepared for the count.
+Last year marked the twentieth anniversary of Moth Night, when individuals and organisations carry out moth counts nationally.
+For the first time, the ranger team at Lower Cadworthy Farm turned on the lights and took part in the count.

-Leading up to this, the rangers have been working closely with a member of the Devon Moth Group, improving their moth identification skills.
+Leading up to this, the rangers had worked closely with a member of the Devon Moth Group, improving their moth identification skills.

 First of all, a Skinner trap is carefully placed outside and left overnight.
 At first light, the trapped moths are checked and individually identified before being released.